 Director’s Book: Student directors accepted into the fellowship program will create a book for review by the Directing respondents.
 It must be submitted electronically as a PDF to Tommy Costello by January 20th, 2020.
 Late production books will result in disqualification.
-The director’s books should not include the name of your school!
+Please note that director’s books should not include the name of your school!
 The SDC respondents will evaluate your work without knowing what program you are in.
 Thus, please include your name and contact info, as appropriate, but DO NOT INCLUDE your academic institution, school e-mail address, or other references that might identify your school.
 Thanks!

 - Director’s Statement